-- 1. Bedroom Count Determination.
-Notwithstanding the general provisions of 310 CMR 15.002, there shall be no presumption that single-family dwellings have at least three bedrooms in the Town of Truro.
+- (1) Bedroom Count Determination.
+Notwithstanding the general provisions of Section 15.002 of Chapter 310 of the Code of Massachusetts Regulations, there shall be no presumption that single-family dwellings have at least three bedrooms in the Town of Truro.
 In each instance, a specific determination relative to bedroom count must be made without reliance upon any presumptions.
 The Health Agent shall have the authority to make the initial bedroom count determination.
 If the Health Agent finds the determination in a specific instance should be made by the Board of Health, the Agent may, in their sole discretion, refer the matter to the Board of Health for a final determination.
-The Agent may also, in their sole discretion, refer the bedroom count determination to the Board of Health upon request of the applicant. - 2.
-Deed Restriction.
-A deed restriction may be required by the Board of Health to ensure that use of the septic system as proposed will not negatively impact the public health, safety, welfare or the environment. - 3.
-Building Permits.
-No building permit shall be issued until a Disposal Works Construction Permit has been issued for installation of a subsurface sewage disposal system designed to accommodate the bedroom count or the Board of Health has issued a written determination that the existing system is adequate for what is proposed. - 4.
-Floor Plans and Inspections.
-For existing facilities, in order to determine compliance with any provision of the foregoing regulations, a floor plan prepared by a registered architect or engineer may be required by the Health Agent to make a determination as to the design flow of the facility served by a system (i.e. the number of bedrooms).
-If the Health Agent deems it necessary, they may refer the determination of design flow to the Board of Health for a vote. - 5.
-Assessors' records and unstamped plans will not be considered sufficient evidence of the size of the facility for purposes of determining design flow.
+The Agent may also, in their sole discretion, refer the bedroom count determination to the Board of Health upon request of the applicant. - (2) Deed Restriction.
+A deed restriction may be required by the Board of Health to ensure that use of the septic system as proposed will not negatively impact the public health, safety, welfare or the environment.

+- (3) Building Permits.
+No building permit, foundation permit, plumbing permit, special permit or variance shall be issued until a Disposal Works Construction Permit has been issued for installation of a subsurface sewage disposal system designed to accommodate the bedroom count or the Board of Health has issued a written determination that the existing system is adequate for what is proposed. - (4) Floor Plans and Inspections.
+For existing facilities, in order to determine compliance with any provision of the foregoing regulation, a floor plan must be filed with the Truro Board of Health at the time of submission of an inspection report for the Health Agent to make a determination as to bedroom count.
+If the Health Agent deems it necessary, they may refer the determination of the bedroom count to the Board of Health for a vote.
+If the Board of Health, by a majority vote of its members, deems that an inspection of an existing residence is necessary to confirm the bedroom count, the Health Agent, with the applicant's permission, shall inspect the premises and report their findings to the Board. - (5) Assessors' records, old plans and the like will not be considered as sufficient evidence of the size of the facility for purposes of determining design flow.
 In the event of a discrepancy between the results of the visual inspection and existing records, an in-person inspection by the Health Agent will be required and the Health Agent's determination of the size of the facility will be final.